Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A compact, stylish design makes this machine great for most consumers.
 It fits into almost any space and has the power to remove allergens like dust and dander.
 You’ll love the technology it packs into its small frame.

 A high-performance HEPA filter will give you confidence that this air purifier can get the job done.
 It can process pollutants in rooms up to 160 square feet and features several modes for an optimized air cleaning experience.
 Even so, the small size does come at a disadvantage.
-This air purifier is only capable of cleaning up to 160 square feet, which means it might be too small for your purposes.
+This air purifier can only clean up to 160 square feet, which means it might be too small for your purposes.

 No matter how much you clean, it’s nearly impossible to prevent dust from accumulating in your home.
 And while it might seem like all air purifiers should be able to remove dust from the air, this sadly isn’t the case.
 Although dust is considered a coarse particle, not all filtration systems are designed to effectively remove it from the air.

 For the best results, air purifiers that are specifically designed to remove dust should at least contain a True HEPA filter.
 These types of devices are certified to remove 99.97% of particles, even as small as 0.3 microns.
-This means that in addition to dust, you can also capture dust mites.
+This means that you can also capture dust mites in addition to dust.

 Sometimes True HEPA filters are paired with other filtration features like activated carbon to remove odors or PlasmaWave technology to effectively neutralize germs and volatile organic compounds (VOCs) from the air.
 If you’re not sure what kind of air purifier you need, our air purifier buying guide can help.

-The primary difference between an air purifier for dust and a standard air purifier is filtration technology.
+Filtration technology is the primary difference between an air purifier for dust and a standard air purifier.
 To effectively remove the majority of dust from the air, you need an air purifier that relies on at least a True HEPA filter.
 These filters remove particles as small as 0.3 microns.

 While this is great for achieving your goal of clean air, the only downside of True HEPA filter air purifiers is that they tend to be more expensive in several ways.
 Typically, these are pricier appliances.
 And then the cost for filtration replacement is much higher, sometimes as much as $200 per filter.